 The Walls of Jerusalem National Park is spectacular and remote high country, sculpted by glaciers thousands of years ago.
 Today, water remains an ever-present feature in the numerous lakes, tarns and trickling streams.

 With no road access to its boundary, this alpine wonderland is for exploring on foot.
-The most visited part of the park is inside ‘the Walls’, flanked by towering fluted dolerite peaks.
-To get there from the carpark, it’s an initial steep walk up to the only formal campsite at Wild Dog Creek.
-From hereon, it’s a gently undulating landscape, with dolerite peaks guarding an impossibly beautiful alpine garden.
+The most visited part of the park is inside ‘the Central Walls’, flanked by towering fluted dolerite peaks.
+To get there from the carpark, follow the initial steep walking track via Trappers Hut to Wild Dog Creek campsite.
+From hereon, it is a gently undulating landscape, with dolerite peaks guarding an impossibly beautiful alpine garden.
 Here the gods have played, dropping generous dollops of lime green onto an olive-grey canvas, finishing with delicate strokes of pink, red, orange, gold and white.

-From Wild Dog Creek campsite, the main track passes through Herods Gate into the interior Walls, (Herods Gate) and out through Damascus Gate to the charming historic Dixons Kingdom Hut.
+From Wild Dog Creek campsite, the main track passes through Herods Gate into the interior Central Walls, and out through Damascus Gate to the charming historic Dixons Kingdom Hut.
 Side tracks lead to mountain summits.

 This is an ancient and fragile landscape.
 At altitude, and with such cold temperatures, plants grow slowly – and recover more slowly – so please stay on the tracks to minimise your impact.